gwleuverink/eloquent-hashid-binding/readme.md

 ---
 **NOTE**

 The hashid route keys are encoded/decoded on the fly.
-You can drop this in any project without the need of migrations.
+You can drop this in any project without the need for migrations.

 ---